RaGuL2k23/curriculum/javascript/computer_science/project_knights_travails.md

 Your task is to build a function `knightMoves` that shows the shortest possible way to get from one square to another by outputting all squares the knight will stop on along the way.

+Remember edgeList which contains edges as arrays ? so what would be stored in place of it (moves)

 You can think of the board as having 2-dimensional coordinates.
 Your function would therefore look like:

 - `knightMoves([0,0],[1,2]) == [[0,0],[1,2]]`